Baptism Preparation Meeting Scheduling: Streamline the Process

 For comprehensive context, see our complete guide on Baptism Preparation Meeting Scheduling: Streamline the Process

 Baptism preparation meetings are pivotal moments in a church's discipleship journey.
 Yet, scheduling them manually via phone calls, texts, or shared calendars leads to chaos: double-bookings, forgotten sessions, and frustrated candidates.
 In my experience working with over 50 churches in 2026, poor baptism preparation meeting scheduling wastes 10-15 hours weekly for pastoral staff.
-This satellite guide breaks down targeted strategies to fix that.
+This satellite guide breaks down targeted strategies to fix that, leveraging artificial intelligence to automate reminders and optimize appointment flows.

 What is Baptism Preparation Meeting Scheduling?